jakubsikorski02/TicketIT/README.md

 -Shows a summary for the order that user has done.
 -User can check their actual orders and history of their orders.
 -User can check email and login signed to their account.
+-Employees can add new movies and schedules.
+-Employee can check who booked a seat for a particular screening.